Lusaka: Cityscape

 Lusaka's central business district (CBD) is located in the area surrounding Cairo Road, to the west of the Zambia Railways line from Livingstone to the Copperbelt.
 This is the historical site where the original colonial town was founded in the early 20th century.
 Cairo Road, a north–south multi-lane highway roughly 4 km in length, is the CBD's main artery, which features office buildings as well as shops, cafes and other retail businesses.
 However, heavy vehicles (trucks) are not allowed on Cairo Road (they are advised to use Lumumba Road to bypass this thoroughfare to the west when travelling north and south).
 Four of the top five tallest buildings in Zambia are located on Cairo Road, including the tallest, the 90 m 23-storey Findeco House.
 To the west of Cairo Road there are two major markets, the Central Market and New City Market.

-East of the CBD lies the government area, which including the State House and the various ministries, around Cathedral Hill and Ridgeway neighbourhoods.
+East of the CBD lies the government area, which include the State House and the various ministries, around Cathedral Hill and Ridgeway neighbourhoods.
 East of there, along Independence Avenue, lies Woodlands, which is the principal residential area for Lusaka's rich elite, as well as wealthy expatriates.
-The wealthy suburbs of Makeni, Ibex Hill and Rhodes Park are also situated in the east of the city.
+The wealthy suburbs of Ibex Hill and Rhodes Park are also situated in the east of the city, with Makeni to the south.
 Other suburbs include Kalingalinga, Kamwala, Kabwata, Olympia Park, Roma, Fairview and Northmead.
 The majority of Lusaka residents, however, live in the unplanned shanty towns, which are predominantly in the west, south and north of the city.
 These include Matero, Chilenje and Libala.

-Along Great East Road are three of the largest shopping malls in Zambia: Arcades shopping mall (with open-air storefronts), East Park shopping mall and Manda Hill shopping mall (enclosed shops), which was revamped and houses many most international stores and restaurants.
-Overlooking Arcades is the Sun Share Tower on Katimamulilo Road near the Radisson Blu hotel.
+Along Great East Road are three of the largest shopping malls in Zambia: Arcades shopping mall (with open-air storefronts), East Park shopping mall and Manda Hill shopping mall (enclosed shops), which was revamped and houses many of the international stores and restaurants.
+Overlooking Arcades is the Sun Share Tower on Katima Mulilo Road near the Radisson Blu hotel.
 The 58-metre-high Tower was launched in 2017 by Sun Share Ltd.

 Monuments and national symbols in Lusaka include the National Museum, government buildings around the CBD, the African Freedom statue and a memorial to the victims of the 1993 Zambia national football team plane crash, located at the National Heroes Stadium.